 At Melissa Pearce & Associates, children’s wellbeing is our highest priority.
 We believe parents should work together to support their children, as does the state of Michigan.
 Michigan courts will always look to what is in the “best interest of the child” in order to make determinations regarding custody and support.
 As a result, under Michigan law, both parents must financially support their children.
 Unfortunately, sometimes parent-child relationships can become complicated.
-Whether you are seeking support from your child’s other parent or have received a paternity suit, our paternity lawyers may be able to support you through this difficult and overwhelming process.
+Whether you are seeking support from your child’s other parent or have received a paternity suit, a Novi paternity lawyer from our team may be able to support you through this difficult and overwhelming process.
 We have represented clients in paternity suits across southeast Michigan.
 Our deep experience in legal paternity actions has granted us unique insight into the complex emotions at play.

 In Michigan, both legal parents are financially responsible for their children.
 In order to determine child support, there must be a determination of legal parenthood.
 A paternity action seeks to establish a person’s legal status as a child’s father.

 A mother has a right to establish the legal fatherhood of her child.
 When a child is born to a married mother, her husband is the legal father.
 However, when a child is born to an unmarried couple, paternity may need to be established, voluntarily or involuntarily.
 Once established, the father may be responsible for financial care of the child, in the form of child support.
 If receiving public assistance, the state of Michigan may require the mother to seek child support from the father.
 Where necessary, the state may file a paternity suit to determine who is the legal father.
 In some cases, a father may wish to file a suit to establish his own paternity.

 A father can voluntarily establish his paternity of a child.
 The father may work with the hospital where the child was born to obtain an Affidavit of Paternity.